 During the course of the war 20 new divisions were raised but they could not replace the massive losses suffered by the Italian Army.
-Mussolini’s ‘crusade against Bolshevism’ cost Italy dear; of the 229,000 despatched to the Eastern Front over half became casualties.
+Mussolini’s ‘crusade against Bolshevism’ since the beginning of Operation Barbarossa cost Italy dear; of the 229,000 despatched to the Eastern Front over half became casualties.
 In Africa as a whole, 27 divisions were destroyed between December 1940 and May 1943.
-Another 36 divisions were immobilized outside Italy, occupying France or suppressing guerrilla activities in the Balkans.
+Another 36 divisions were immobilized outside Italy, occupying France or suppressing partisans activities in the Balkans.
 A number of divisions were undergoing retraining and there were only 20 divisions to face the Allied invasion of 1943.

 |DAK (German Africa Corps)||German 15 Panzer Division, 21 Panzer Division|